boundsj/ObjectiveDDP/README.md

 ObjectiveDDP
 ============
 Easily connect your applications written in Objective-C to server applications that communicate with the [DDP protocol created by Meteor] and, if required by your server, authenticate with [SRP].
 Out of the box, this library allows your iOS applications to communicate and authenticate with Meteor servers or any server using the DDP/SRP protocols.

-## :heavy_exclamation_mark: :sparkles:

-September 2013: We are marking our first release, [version 0.1.0](https://github.com/boundsj/ObjectiveDDP/releases/tag/v0.1.0)!
-This includes (with lots of help from @ewindso):

-* several changes that help stabilize the application in real world scenarios (i.e. reconnect).
-* We added the ability to send DDP messages that invoke methods on your server (i.e. [Meteor.call](http://docs.meteor.com/#meteor_call)).
-* You can listen for a notification that confirms a subscription request you've made is ready, there are notifications for auth failure, and you can now get notifications on a per collection basis if you want.
-* You can now unsubscribe from updates for specific collections on the server.
-* Finally, the ObjectiveDDP library and Example projects have been configured to play nicely with the latest Xcode version 5.

 Requirements
 --------------